ProjectLibertyLabs/siwf/docs/src/Actions/Response.md

 Response Sections

-- `userPublicKey`: The key for the user signing this request
+- `userPublicKey`: The key for the user signing this request.
+This can be a Sr25519 public key or an Ethereum address.
 - `payloads`: Signed payloads from the user
 - `credentials`: User-approved, verified credentials from Frequency Access (or other SIWF-compatible services) such as email, phone, user keys, etc...